Safecast/Solarcast/air-module/README.md

 ## Connection details
 The devices have the following connection details:

-* Alphasense (leftmost wire on connector with wire crimp contacts facing up going away from you)
+* Alphasense (leftmost wire on connector with wire crimp contacts facing up going away from you) Connector: Molex 'Pico Clasp' 6 way Housing, Part Number 501330-0600
  1. 5V
  2. SPI-SCLK
  3. SPI-MISO